Just as diet can have a positive or negative impact on heart, brain and bone health, your colon's overall health can be affected by what you eat.

 Eating a high-fiber diet is good for overall intestinal and colon health.

-Fiber aids colon health by helping to keep you regular and prevent constipation.
+Fiber aids colon health by helping to keep you regular and prevent constipation by moving foods through your gastrointestinal tract.
 This may then lower your risk of developing hemorrhoids and small pouches in your colon that can lead to diverticular disease.

 5. Choose grains wisely.

-Whole grains are foods that contain all their essential parts and naturally occurring nutrients.
+Whole grains are grain products that have not been stripped of their nutrient and fiber-packed exterior.
 The Dietary Guidelines for Americans recommend that all adults eat at least half of their daily grains as whole grains, about three to five servings.

 Some readily available whole grains include barley, quinoa, whole wheat flour, wild and brown rice and oatmeal.
 These foods contain more colon-friendly vitamins, minerals, fiber, essential fatty acids, antioxidants and phytochemicals (natural compounds in plants that have a beneficial effect on the body) than their refined grain counterparts, such as white flour and white rice.